7th Edition: GeoAI for the Social Good

 We have prepared an agenda to not only enhance students’ scientific writing skills but also deepen their understanding of GeoAI research.
 The AGILE PhD school provides a platform for the students to amplify the impact of their ongoing research through direct engagement with the AGILE community, get new ideas, and seek feedback about current preliminary results and share experiences about the PhD journey.

-The 7th edition of the AGILE PhD school will take place in Castellón de la Plana, Spain.
-Situated between the beautiful Mediterranean Sea and the stunning Sierra de Espadán mountains.
-The school will be hosted at the University Jaume I, with the support of the Geospatial Research Group - GeoTec.
-Submit your abstract and apply to be part of this AGILE PhD School edition.
+For the second time, the AGILE PhD school will be held in Castellon, which is situated between the beautiful Mediterranean Sea and the stunning Sierra de Espadán mountains.
+The 7th Edition of the school will be hosted at the University Jaume I, with the support of the Geospatial Research Group— GeoTec.
+Castellon is conveniently located between Valencia and Barcelona.

-The school will take place at the University Jaume I, in the Buildong called: “Investigació II” Level 0 - NB0003CC meeting room.
-Use the following map to locate where this room is located the hosted university.
+The PhD school will take place at the University Jaume I, in the Building called: “Investigació II” –> Level 0 - NB0003CC meeting room.
+Open GIS App Link Use the map to locate where meeting room is located inside the hosted university.

 Arrival of participants.
 Accommodation: Doña Lola hotel